patcon/hackshackers-hugo-content/hack-this-site/edit-a-page.md

 ---
 title: Edit a post or page
+description: >-
-description: All you need is a GitHub account to write a blog post or suggest edits to any page.
+  All you need is a GitHub account to write a blog post or suggest edits to any page.
 weight: 1
+published: true
 ---

 ## tl;dr

-1. Use the "Suggest Edits" link on an existing page or [click here][7] to add a new page.
+1. Use the "Suggest Edits" link on an existing page
+    - Alternatively, create a new page by [navigating to the appropriate website directory][7] and clicking the "New file" button.
+1. Click the green "Power button" in the bottom right to authorize on GitHub (or create an account).
-1. Write/edit in [Markdown][3] using GitHub's web-based text editor.
+1. Write/edit in [Markdown][3] using the web-based text editor.
-1. Keep clicking the *big green buttons* until your [pull request][8] is created.
+1. Click the "Save" icon to the right of your edits.

 ## The long version